-Ros Crana was purchased by Caledonian Discovery in January 2012 and is being converted ready to carry her first passengers in May 2013.
+Ros Crana was purchased by Caledonian Discovery in January 2012 and then converted to carry her first passengers in May 2013.
 She has the capacity to carry 12 passengers and up to 6 crew members.
 The main difference between Ros Crana and her sister barge Fingal is that Ros Crana has an upper deck galley and dining saloon with great views outside.

 Ros Crana detailed information